This post is my first and the basis for the title of the site. Second Timothy 3:16–17 states,

 Many confessing belief in Jesus Christ do not accept that the Scriptures to be God’s breath profiting a person to be complete unto every good work.

-These affirm that “Every scripture” in 2 Timothy 3:16 & 17 includes the Old Testament and excludes the New Testament scriptures.
+These affirm that “every scripture” in 2 Timothy 3:16–17 includes the Old Testament and exclude the New Testament scriptures.
 They assert that the New Testament Scriptures were neither completely collected nor circulated.
 Being that Paul wrote to Timothy about his knowing the “sacred writings” when he was a babe, then according to them the “sacred writings” must only be the Old Testament and not the New Testament.
-They believe that 2 Timothy 3:15 shows that Paul was only writing about the Old Testament Scriptures like those of Romans 15:4 and 1 Corinthians 10:6 and 11.
-From this, they presume that the scriptures are not the source for some Christians practices.
-They consider the Scriptures as just being “useful” and “profitable” like many sources that are “useful” and “profitable”, but not essential.
-They believe that the Scriptures are thus sometimes “useful” and sometimes “profitable” unto good deeds and not always necessary and essential.
+They think that 2 Timothy 3:15 shows that Paul was only writing about the Old Testament Scriptures like those of Romans 15:4 and 1 Corinthians 10:6 and 11.
+From this, they presume that the Scriptures are not the source for some Christians practices.
+They consider the Scriptures as just being “useful” and “profitable” like many sources that are “useful” and “profitable,” but not essential.
+They think that the Scriptures are thus sometimes “useful” and sometimes “profitable” unto good deeds and not always necessary and essential.

 What if Timothy was an actual babe in age when he knew the “sacred writings”?
 Could Timothy have read or heard read some of these early New Testament writings from the late 40s and early 50s AD?
-With Timothy being in his mid-twenties or younger when Paul wrote to him in about 62-65 AD and he knew that Luke was “scripture” from about 58-59 AD, then Timothy must have known, read and, or heard some early Christian scriptures from the 30s to the 50s like Matthew, Mark, James, Galatians, 1 & Thessalonians, 1 & 2 Corinthians, Romans, and possibly John.
+With Timothy being in his mid-twenties or younger when Paul wrote to him in AD 62–65 AD and he knew that Luke was “scripture” from about AD 58–60, then Timothy must have known, read and, or heard some early Christian scriptures from the 30s to the 50s like Matthew, Mark, James, Galatians, 1 & Thessalonians, 1 & 2 Corinthians, and Romans.

-Now, consider this.
-First, the “Every Scripture” clearly includes the New Testament.
-Does it include “Every Scripture” of the few writings not yet written; 2 Peter, Jude, and Revelation?
-Paul’s general reference to “Every Scripture” would literally include every Scripture even those not yet written.
-Paul knew the state of these writings from Rome while being with Peter, and he could know the future and the intent of his writing by revelation.
-Yes, he would considering the whole of his writings.
-Just two verses past 3:16 & 17, Paul presented his foreknowledge of the future in 4:3-4.
-See also Paul’s foreknowledge in another scripture, 1 Timothy 4:1-3.
-At that time, Paul knew of existing New Testament Scripture, and Paul most likely knew either by his own reasoning or by the Holy Spirit that there would be more New Testament writings since he already recognized some (1 Tim.
-5:18, Luke 1:1-3).
-With such a general reference to “Every scripture”, Paul must have been referring to the Old Testament, the previously written New Testament, and the future New Testament writings.
+Now, the reference to “every Scripture” clearly includes the New Testament.
+Does it include “every Scripture” of the few writings not yet written like 2 Peter, Jude, and Revelation?
+Paul’s general reference to “every Scripture” would literally include every Scripture even those not yet written.
+Paul knew the state of these writings from Rome while being with Peter, and he could know the future by revelation and the intent of Peter to write.
+Just two verses after 2 Timothy 3:16–17, Paul presented his foreknowledge of the future in 4:3–4.
+Paul’s foreknowledge is also in another scripture of 1 Timothy 4:1–3.
+At that time, Paul knew of existing New Testament Scriptures, and Paul most likely knew either by his own reasoning or by the Holy Spirit that there would be more New Testament writings since he already recognized some (1 Tim 5:18; cf. Luke 1:1–3).
+With such a general reference to “every scripture,” Paul must have been referring to the Old Testament, the previously written New Testament, and the future New Testament writings.

-In conclusion, “Every scripture” means every Scripture written by the guidance of the Spirit (2 Pet.
-1:20-21).
+In conclusion, “every scripture is God’s breath” means that every Scripture was written by the guidance of the Spirit (2 Pet 1:20–21).
 Therefore, “Every scripture is God’s breath and is profit for doctrine, for reproof, for correction, and for instruction in righteousness.
-In order that the person of God is complete being equipped for every good work” (2 Tim.
-3:16 & 17).
+In order that the person of God is complete being equipped for every good work” (2 Tim 3:16–17).